Jump to main content

 • Learning, change, and professionalization of organizations

-Specific thesis topics / questions are not announced, so we look forward to your own ideas!
-Term paper topics that have been worked on at our chair can (as a rule) be continued in the final thesis.
+Specific thesis topics/questions are not announced, so we look forward to hearing your own ideas!
+Seminar paper topics that have been worked on at our chair can (usually) be continued in the thesis.